walt-id/waltid-identity/waltid-libraries/crypto/waltid-crypto2-signum/README.md

 record or replaced key.
 Prompt localization is separate from immutable security settings.
 Existing keys without a creation record cannot be adopted by supplying a desired policy; recovery imports the original material into a fresh owned entry.
 Incomplete creation leaves no active key; an entry left by process termination is not silently adopted or replaced.
+For passcode-set-only keys, the creation record uses the same passcode-bound accessibility.
+Its removal prevents reopening and use through already opened handles, even if native token metadata survives.
+A missing record is reported as no owned key, even if native metadata survives.
+The SDK does not adopt, overwrite or delete that unowned entry; explicit recovery imports into a fresh alias.

 Secure Enclave access control protects the key separately from its outer Keychain item; the latter can report a different accessibility class.
 Its accessibility therefore comes from the bound creation